This is my now page. It was last updated on 23 August 2020.

 My current research focus is on completing a survey of cold gas in nearby galaxies.
 I have finished the data reduction and am conducting statistical analysis and interpretation.

-I am also engaged in some structured procrastination and am developing a program for computing correlation coefficients with uncertainties.
+I recently released a program for computing correlation coefficients with uncertainties.

 Due to the ongoing COVID-19 situation, my away-from-home adventuring is on hiatus.
 To compensate, I am spending more time exploring Gainesville and Northern Florida, using my fleet.